Using WordPress is great because of the endless options available when choosing amongst The Best Free WordPress Themes

 - Don’t use Analytic Plugins, instead use Google.com/analytics and put your UA tracking code in the header/footer.

 - Some plugins are useful but expend there helpfulness right away!
 Child Themify for example certainly makes the process of arbitrating your child theme quick!
-However because you have no use for it afterwards, uninstall it, you can always download it later if needed.
+However because you have no use for it afterward, uninstall it, you can always download it later if needed.

 - Code it, don’t install it!
 Because those plugins have got to go!